agarzola/bustime/.gitdown/requests/endpoint.md

     console.log(JSON.stringify(result, null, 2));
 });
 ```
 Where `result` is an object with a `ptr` property containing an array of pattern objects, and an `error` property containing an array of errors.
-If only one pattern object is returned, it is a direct child of the `ptr` property (i.e. not an array).

 Request object properties are: